Selimiye Mosque, Nicosia

-Selimiye Mosque (Τέμενος Σελιμιγιέ Témenos Selimigié; Selimiye Camii), historically known as Cathedral of Saint Sophia or Ayasofya Mosque (Ayasofya Camii), is a former Christian cathedral converted into a mosque, located in North Nicosia.
+Selimiye Mosque (Τέμενος Σελιμιγιέ Témenos Selimigié; Selimiye Camii), historically known as Cathedral of Saint Sophia or Ayasofya Mosque (Ayasofya Camii), is a former Christian cathedral converted into a mosque, in North Nicosia.
 It has historically been the main mosque on the island of Cyprus.
-The Selimiye Mosque is housed in the largest and oldest surviving Gothic church in Cyprus (interior dimensions: 66 by 21 meters) possibly constructed on the site of an earlier Byzantine church.
+The Selimiye Mosque is housed in the largest and oldest surviving Gothic church in Cyprus (interior dimensions: 66 by 21 m) possibly constructed on the site of an earlier Byzantine church.

-In total, the mosque has a capacity to hold 2500 worshipers with 1750 m2 available for worship.
+In total, the mosque has a capacity to hold 2,500 worshipers with 1750 m2 available for worship.
 It is the largest surviving historical building in Nicosia, and according to sources, it "may have been the largest church built in the Eastern Mediterranean in the millennium between the rise of Islam and the late Ottoman period".
 It was the coronation church of the kings of Cyprus.

 History

 Earlier Byzantine church

-The name of the cathedral derives from Hagia Sophia, meaning "Holy Wisdom" in Greek.
-According to Kevork K. Keshishian, the dedication of the cathedral to the Holy Wisdom is a remnant from the Byzantine cathedral, which occupied the same place.
-However, such a cathedral is absent from Byzantine sources and is not associated with any excavated ruins.
-In spite of this, there is evidence of the existence of such a cathedral; an 11th-century manuscript mentions the existence of an episcopal church dedicated to Holy Wisdom in the city.
+The name of the cathedral derives from hagia sophia, meaning "holy wisdom" in Greek.
+According to Kevork K. Keshishian, the dedication of the cathedral to the holy wisdom is a remnant from the Byzantine cathedral, which occupied the same place.
+Although such a cathedral is neither mentioned in Byzantine sources nor associated with any excavated ruins, an 11th-century manuscript mentions the existence of an episcopal church dedicated to holy wisdom in the city.